 Remember that elderberry syrup, when taking it for immune support, is typically consumed several times a day to provide the highest effectiveness.

 Dose amounts can vary depending on syrup concentration.
-Standard dose advised is typically ½-1 teaspoons for kids and ½-1 tablespoons for adults, 1-3 times a day.
+For recipes like this one, standard dose advised is typically ½-1 teaspoon for kids and ½-1 tablespoon for adults, 1-3 times a day.

-Keep in mind, there are many high-quality organic elderberry products available for online purchase, if you don't happen to prefer making own homemade elderberry syrup.
+Keep in mind, there are many high-quality organic elderberry products available for online purchase, if you don't happen to prefer making your own homemade elderberry syrup or wish to use straight elderberry extracts.